RenoBlitz/dataviz-project-proposal-ver1/README.md

 ## Reprioritization

 In the next work, I must complete time-related data visualization content as soon as possible.
 Then I need to optimize the design of my interactive content and implement them.
 At the end of this, I will confirm how to beautify the visualizations based on how they look.

+## Updates so far
+1. Removed the map visualization.
+To solve the questions and do the tasks, map visualization cannot provide enough help even it provides some spatial information.

+2. Added a new line chart related to Question 2 (Price over time).
+The time is based on the fearture 'yr_built'.
+It is helpful on making a simple prediction of future house prices.